Edumynt/edumynt.in/src/content/courses/literature/indian-writers/ruskin-bond/6_Practice_MCQs.md

     b) Unpretentious and straightforward manner
     </details>

-**39. The theme of "Childhood and Innocence" in Bond's work emphasizes the importance of:**
+**39. The theme of "Childhood and Innocence" is prominent in Bond's work, emphasizing the importance of:**
-    a) Strict discipline
+    a) Academic achievement
     b) Imagination and simple joys
-    c) Material possessions
+    c) Financial success
-    d) Social status
+    d) Political awareness
     <details>
     <summary>Answer</summary>
     b) Imagination and simple joys